changeworld/azure-docs.ja-jp/articles/iot-hub/tutorial-routing-config-message-routing-PowerShell.md

 # https://github.com/Azure/azure-powershell/issues
 #   pause for 90 seconds and then start again.
 # This way, it if didn't get to finish before it tried to move on,
-#   now it will have time to finish.
+#   now it will have time to finish first.
-## Start-Sleep -Seconds 90
+   Start-Sleep -Seconds 90

 # This command is the one that sometimes doesn't work.
 It's as if it doesn't have time to
 #   finish before it moves to the next line.